maciejk77/player-card/README.md

 - Down arrow is not clickable yet
 - Updating Webpack and moving CSS classes to Sass
 - Review, remove so unused packages, modules from ReduxSimpleStarter
+- Is 'Select a player...' correct from UX perspective if player already displayed?

 ##Preview